Let's Connect:

 I know this process can feel overwhelming.

-If you’re navigating an immigration case, you’ve likely spent countless hours gathering documentation, sharing your story and seeking out advocates who understand your situation.
+If you’re navigating an immigration case, you’ve likely spent countless hours gathering documentation, attending appointments and seeking out advocates who understand your situation.

 You may now be looking to further strengthen your case by reinforcing your asylum claim, documenting experiences of persecution or domestic violence, or providing evidence for a hardship waiver.